Palmeiras can be the champion with the least number of consecutive points losses - 09/19/2022

 Without losing as a visitor since the 2021 edition, Palmeiras accumulates 15 unbeaten games away from home and is 1 game away from equaling their own record, of 16 games, in 2018.

-It is clear that the team will still have very tough games, especially against Atlético-MG, at Mineirão, in the next round, against Hurricane, at Arena da Baixada, where they were defeated for the last time in the season, and against Inter, at Beira- River.
-Against Galo, Palmeiras is missing Danilo (expelled), Gustavo Gómez, Gustavo Scarpa and Zé Rafael (they took the 3rd yellow card) and Weverton (in the Brazilian national team).
+Of course, the team will still have very tough games, especially against Atlético-MG, at Mineirão, in the next round, against Hurricane, at Arena da Baixada, where they were defeated for the last time in the season, and against Inter, at Beira- River.
+Against Galo, Palmeiras is missing Danilo (expelled), Gustavo Gómez, Gustavo Scarpa and Zé Rafael (they received the 3rd yellow card) and Weverton (in the Brazilian national team).
 But still the team has a ‘fat’, to beat this record of only 4 defeats in a single edition.

 Follow Rodolfo Rodrigues on Instagram